mlzxy/gliding/doc/Documentation.md

 # handler
 `md.handler.register("GET", "/form", [f7,], options);` <- here
 - The first arguments are method, support: put,get,post,head,options,delete and also all to match all. (just as the [router](https://github.com/gett/router) did.)
-- the second argument is path
+- the second argument is path, same usage in the [router](https://github.com/gett/router), support regex, varaible matching...
 - the third argument is a array of function, they are executed in order and share data on $scope like
 ```
 function f1($scope, $service){